-- 10. Copy your version 3.0 extent files into the location specified by the configuration file option DBF\EXTENT\NAMES: - a.
-Using a text editor, open the configuration file that the version 3.0 repository uses. - b.
+- 10. Copy your version 3.0.1 extent files into the location specified by the configuration file option DBF EXTENT NAMES: - a.
+Using a text editor, open the configuration file that the version 3.0.1 repository - b.
 Locate the last occurrence of the option DBF\EXTENT\NAMES, and note its value, a list of .dbf files. - c.
-Copy each .dbf file to the noted location in the version 3.0.1 installation.
-For example: - % cp InstallDir30/data/extent0.dbf 301location - % cp InstallDir30/data/extent1.dbf 301location - % cp InstallDir30/data/extent2.dbf 301location where 301location is the location specified by DBF\EXTENT\NAMES in the configuration file that will be used in version 3.0.1.
+Copy each .dbf file to the noted location in the version 3.1 installation.
+For example: - % cp InstallDir301/data/extent0.dbf 31location - % cp InstallDir301/data/extent1.dbf 31location - % cp InstallDir301/data/extent2.dbf 31location where 31location is the location specified by DBF\EXTENT\NAMES in the configuration file that will be used in version 3.1.

-11. Before upgrading, ensure that there are no transaction logs from a previous version of GemStone/S 64 Bit in any of the transaction log locations specified in the configuration file that will be used by version 3.0.1.
-Transaction logs from earlier versions are not compatible with version 3.0.1.
-If the transaction log directories will be reused for version 3.0.1, any transaction logs should be deleted or copied elsewhere.
+11. Before upgrading, ensure that there are no transaction logs from a previous version of GemStone/S 64 Bit in any of the transaction log locations specified in the configuration file that will be used by version 3.1.
+Transaction logs from earlier versions are not compatible with version 3.1.
+If the transaction log directories will be reused for version 3.1, any transaction logs should be deleted or copied elsewhere.